 8mm & Super 8mm

 CASTLE FILMS CATALOG 1972

-of home movies featuring cartoons, comedies, sports, musical ,
+of home movies featuring cartoons, comedies, sports, musical , newsreels and much

 8mm & 16mm